MinuteswithMetrics/100-Days-Of-ML-Code/Day1/Readme.md

 # Warm Up: Predict Blood Donations

+##Introduction

+Blood donation has been around for a long time.
+The first successful recorded transfusion was between two dogs in 1665, and the first medical use of human blood in a transfusion occurred in 1818.
+Even today, donated blood remains a critical resource during emergencies.

+Our dataset is from a mobile blood donation vehicle in Taiwan.
+The Blood Transfusion Service Center drives to different universities and collects blood as part of a blood drive.

 ## Problem description:

 The UCI Machine Learning Repository is a great resource for practicing your data science skills.
 They provide a wide range of datasets for testing machine learning algorithms.
 Finding a subject matter you're interested in can be a great way to test yourself on real-world data problems.
 Given our mission, we're interested in predicting if a blood donor will donate within a given time window.